Unique Tax Reference (UTR) number

 Where can I find my UTR number

 If you've already registered for Self Assessment you can find the UTR number:

 - on a 'Notice to Complete a Tax Return' letter; or

 If you haven't sent a tax return before

 Within 21 working days (3 weeks) of your company's incorporation date, you will receive the UTR number in the post from HMRC.

-If you purchase one of our company formation packages that contain our London Registered Office Service, HMRC will automatically send the UTR letter to this registered address within three weeks of your company's incorporation date.
+If you've recently purchased one of our company formation packages which included our London N1 Registered Office Service, HMRC will automatically post the UTR number to this address within 3 weeks of your company's incorporation date.
 When we receive the letter, we will scan it and email it to you.
 Should you wish to receive the original copy, you must request this by replying to the email we will send to you (which will contain a scanned copy of the document.)